csecht/tkinter_utilities/README.md

 Color table construction based on code from https://stackoverflow.com/questions/4969543/colour-chart-for-tkinter-and-tix

-From within the tkinter_utilities-main folder, from the Terminal
+From the green Code button above, download and unzip the ZIP file.
+From within the resulting tkinter_utilities-main folder, open a Terminal or Command Prompt and run this command:

-in Linux or macOS, run as `./tk-color-helper` or as `python3  tk-color-helper`
+>Linux or macOS, run as `./tk-color-helper` or as `python3  tk-color-helper`

-in Windows Command Prompt, run as `python tk-color-helper`
+>Windows, run as `python tk-color-helper`

 Command line arguments `--help` and `--about` are available, e.g.,
 ```